wlhamilton/SARSCoV2-global-sequence-distribution/README.md

 ## Folders in repo
 Input = all input data required for the analysis.
-/nOutputs = Output files: bubble plot of sequence per capita vs GDP per capita (also as interactive html) & csv file of processed data
+Outputs = Output files: bubble plot of sequence per capita vs GDP per capita (also as interactive html) & csv file of processed data.
-Code = R script
+Code = R script.

 ## Column headers in processed data output
-Country and Continent are self-explanatory sequence_count = number of SARS-CoV-2 sequences in GISAID metadata database (nextmeta) at time of data extraction population = human population (source info below) sequences_per_capita = SARS-CoV-2 sequences divided by population for that country GDP_per_capita = GDP per capita (source info below) income_group = as defined by World Bank (source info below)
+Country and Continent are self-explanatory. sequence_count = number of SARS-CoV-2 sequences in GISAID metadata database (nextmeta) at time of data extraction. population = human population (source info below). sequences_per_capita = SARS-CoV-2 sequences divided by population for that country.
+GDP_per_capita = GDP per capita (source info below). income_group = as defined by World Bank (source info below).

 ## Source of the data
 SARS-CoV-2 sequence metadata downloaded from GISAID, nextmeta file, accessed 15/02/2021